golemfoundation/wildland-client/Documentation/paths.rst

   The ``@default`` and ``@default-signer`` values are also supported, and resolved according to configuration.

-* The next parts are container paths.
-The first container has to be known locally (i.e. available in ``~/.config/wildland/containers``), the next ones have their manifests found in the previous container (see "Path resolution" below).
+* The next parts are container or user paths.
+See "Path resolution" below.

 * The last part is the file path inside container.
 It can be omitted, in which case the path refers to a container, not to a file inside.